daniilandco/vehicle-sales-project/README.md

 - [ ] create and maintain own ads
 - [ ] have message conversations with other users
 - [ ] have personal money account for purchasing
-- [ ] top up an money account
+- [ ] top up an money account using credit cards and/or E-money
-- [ ] purchase item if it is marked with the sign "can be bought with E-money"
+- [ ] purchase item if it is marked with the sign "can be bought online"